ilangleben19/mcgillmed-theme/readme.txt

 - Latest posts block: Remove top margin from the items in the first row of the grid.
 - Latest posts block: Fixed margin of grid items when set to single column.
 - Screenshot: Updated the site title and description, and changed the image format from JPG to PNG to reduce file size (from 290 KB to 147 KB).
-- Added the new --eksell-headings-weight CSS variable, to make it easier to modify headings weight in child themes and custom CSS.
+- Added the new --mcgillmed-theme-headings-weight CSS variable, to make it easier to modify headings weight in child themes and custom CSS.
 - JS: Camelcased the $eksellWin global variable, to match $eksellDoc.
 - Increased priority of the function updating the no-js html class, so it's called as early as possible.
 - Unset CSS animations triggered in JavaScript within a noscript element, to prevent the flash of unstyled animation elements that occurs when using the .no-js class.